dead-claudia/typescript-enum-proposal/README.md

-# TypeScript Enum generalization proposal
+# TypeScript enum generalization proposal

 See [this bug for where this originated](https://github.com/Microsoft/TypeScript/issues/1206).

 ## Examples

-A typesafe list of token types in a parser.
+A typesafe list of token types in a parser, each of which are objects.

 ```ts
 declare function type(kind: string, length: number): TokenType;